 Background: This BUI was designated impaired for the St. Marys River AOC after 185 white suckers sampled from 1985-90 exhibited a tumour prevalence rate of 9.2%.
 In 2012, ECCC completed tumour diagnoses for white suckers collected in 2009 and found that tumour rates remained elevated at 10.6%.
 The likely cause is exposure to polycyclic aromatic hydrocarbons (PAHs) within the river sediment.
 In 2015, analysis of 100 white suckers revealed a tumour rate of 6%.
 This is a marked improvement from the higher rates detected in the past, but remains above the 5% threshold the Great Lakes Commission established as an indicator of environmental degradation.
-In August 2021,

-ECCC collected 100 white suckers for an updated tumour analysis, the results of which are expected in early 2023.
+In August 2021, ECCC collected 100 white suckers for an updated tumour analysis.
+In August 2023, ECCC collected additional White suckers (n = 50) for the assessment of the Fish Tumours BUI, with sampling focused on the lower reaches of the AOC.
+Results will be combined with samples collected from the upper part of the AOC in 2021 (n = 100).
+An assessment report is targeted for 2025.